Why are Serious Franchise Leads So Hard to Find?

 Email and Website Behavior Tracking and Analysis

-When a lead’s behavioral scores reach higher and higher inflection points, they get prioritized differently by the development team or broker.
+When a lead’s behavioral score reaches higher and higher inflection points, they get prioritized differently by the development team or consultant.

 Emotional storytelling via your automated emails, text messages and on your website is all designed to build trust, confidence and credibility in your franchise brand or business.
 The goal is to set the hook for the courtship to begin.

 In general, our goal metrics call for lead sources to produce 8%-10% of leads that show serious interest.
 Referrals are about double that.
-Social media much lower (2%-4%).
+Social media much lower (1%-2%).
 The better your lead source is at targeting the ideal demographics of your ideal franchisee, the better your results.
-But lesser known franchise brands/brokers should be able to achieve these results if your story emotionally draws in your targeted lead.
+But lesser known franchise brands and consultants should achieve these type of results if your story emotionally engages your lead.

 Leads Automatically Book Calls with You if You’re Telling a Great Story

-Generally, between 3%-5% of leads will automatically schedule an intro call with you.
+Generally, between 2%-5% of leads will automatically schedule an intro call with you.
 Our integrated system has numerous email and text reminder templates to improve call compliance.
-In fact, typical call compliance runs between 65% and 87% if you keep your call appointment in front of them.
+In fact, typical call compliance runs between 65% and 87% if you keep your call appointment reminders in front of them.

 Leads Who Text You Questions